ringcentral/engage-digital-messaging-android/README.md

 Achieved by calling `Dimelo.newChatFragment()` and using the Android `FragmentManager` and `FragmentTransaction`.
 This is the most flexible way to display the chat as you can manually place, open and close it like any Fragment.
 No Toolbar is displayed.
+##### Note: forwarding onBackPressed() events using "Chat.onBackPressed()" is necessary to display the best user experience; "true" will be returned if the event has been consumed

+#### As a Nested Fragment:
+Dimelo support fragment nesting (i.e: Dimelo Chat fragment can be displayed inside a fragment parent).
+However, in this specific case, the host application needs to care about the following steps.

+1. Using Fragment.setUserVisibleHint in order to notify the chat about its visibility state.
+This will prevent the chat to do background work when unnecessary

+2. The chat uses intents for displaying attachments.
+Forwarding "onActivityResult" will allow the chat to correctly receive the results.

+3. The chat is compiled against Android sdk 23 and handle dynamic permissions.
+To allow optimal behaviors, forwarding "onRequestPermissionsResult" is necessary.

+##### Note: forwarding onBackPressed() events using "Chat.onBackPressed()" is necessary to display the best user experience; "true" will be returned if the event has been consumed

+Examples are provided within the SampleApp

 Authentication
 --------------